 I am endlessly fascinated by the link between the way we choose to live our lives and the happiness we enjoy on a daily basis.
 There are choices that you make every day, some of which seem completely unrelated to your happiness, that dramatically impact the way you feel mentally and physically.

-  Over the years, through our coaching practice and premium course, Angel and I have literally spoken to thousands of people who are struggling to find happiness in their lives.
+Over the years, through our coaching practice, live events, and happiness course, Marc and I have literally spoken to hundreds of people who are struggling to find happiness in their lives.
 And what we’ve found is that it usually isn’t what you have, where you are, or what you’ve been through that makes you happy or unhappy, it’s how you think about it all and what you do with it.

-  In our day-to-day lives it’s easy to miss the forest for the trees and completely overlook some of the small, simple things that can disproportionally affect our levels of happiness and general fulfillment in life.
+In our daily lives it’s easy to miss the forest for the trees and completely overlook some of the small, simple things that can disproportionally affect our levels of happiness and general fulfillment.

 - Start learning to be more human again. – Gadgets are great, but they can get in the way if you aren’t careful.
 Control them so they don’t control you.
 In other words, put down the phone.
 Don’t avoid eye contact.
 Don’t hide behind a screen.
 Ask about people’s stories.
 Listen.
 And smile together.

 - Start filtering out the noise in your life. – Be careful about who you give the microphone and stage to in your life.
 Don’t just listen to the loudest voice.
 Listen to the truest one.

 - Start choosing differently, for your own well-being. – A big part of your life is a result of the little choices you make every day.
 If you don’t like some part of your life, it’s time to start tweaking things and making better choices, right now, right where you are.